- First Cleansing of the Temple at the beginning of Messiah’s ministry

 “Enough of your detestable practices, O house of Israel!”

-Abba Avinu expects His people to purify themselves.
-We are the Temple of Adonai HaShem (אֲדֹנָ֣י יְהוִ֑ה).
-The building is a symbol of what we should be and do.
-Therefore, the New Year’s day celebration of Nisan 1 is about our annually celebrating the coronation of the Messiah our High Priest and King by our ridding ourselves of anything that would compromise our relationship with the Messiah and therefore, the rule of the Holy One.
-The Rosh HaShanah day celebration on Nisan 1 in the messianic age (March to April) will be to “purify the sanctuary” (of Man the reality and not just the ‘symbol’ of the sacred building).
-It will be a reminder that our sins, the sins of the Temple of the People of Israel (and of the believing Gentiles; i.e. all nations and peoples) are “atoned” for:
+God expects His people to purify themselves.
+We are the Temple of God.
+Therefore, the New Year’s day celebration of Nisan 1 is about our annually celebrating the coronation of His Messiah our High Priest and King by ridding ourselves of anything that would compromise our relationship with Him.
+The Rosh HaShanah day celebration on Nisan 1 in the messianic age (March to April) will be to “purify the sanctuary” of God’s people; not just His Shiloh Temple that is a building.

 “So you shall make atonement for the house.”